MTG/MIR-docker-extension/README.md

     RUN apt-get install -y python3-setuptools

-As a helper, we already provide a requirements.txt file which can be used to install most python packages, just add the package name to the file.
+For python packages, as a helper, we already provide a requirements.txt file which can be used to install most python packages, just add the package name to the file.
 Keep in mind that the _pip install -r requirements.txt_ command does not install the packages in order.

 Once you added a new dependency, you can re-build and run the image like: